Skip to main content

 Conditions Governing Access

-Neither the original cassette recordings nor the Preservation DVD copies are available to the public.
-The rest of the collection is open to the public.
+The master cassette recordings and the Preservation D. V. D. copies are not available to the public.
+Otherwise, the collection is open to the public.
 Library policy on photography and photocopying will apply.
 Advance notice may be required.
 Apply in the Heritage Room for access.

 Biographical / Historical